 I write picture books!
-And I'm lucky enough to have two being published in 2019:
+And I'm lucky enough to have two out now:

 written by Cheryl Klein

 Atheneum/Simon & Schuster BFYR

 The Description: "Wings!
 Clings.
 Flings . . .
 With a cleverly simple rhyme and playful, vibrant artwork, Cheryl B. Klein and Tomie dePaola lovingly paint the picture of a baby bird’s first flight—overcoming stings and dings along the way to soar triumphantly."

 The Idea: In 2011 or so, I encountered or thought of the phrase "things with wings" and liked the buzz of it, so I started making a list of words that rhymed with "wings."
 Then the list got buried in a file in my computer.

 The Writing: Every so often, I would come across this list in the file again and poke at it, but I couldn't link the words into a story.
 One Sunday in August 2016, I was walking through Park Slope and turning the words over in my mind, and the arc of the story suddenly leaped into my head--how a bird could fling herself out of the nest, and it might sting if she fell, but she could spring up from there.
 I sat on someone's stoop and wrote the whole manuscript on my iPhone, then worked out the proper 32-page picture-book pagination when I got home.